brianjmiller/Play20/documentation/manual/detailledTopics/production/ProductionConfiguration.md

 ### Using `-Dlogger.url`

-Specify another loback configuration file to be loaded from an URL:
+Specify another logback configuration file to be loaded from an URL:

 ```
 $ start -Dlogger.url=http://conf.mycompany.com/logger.xml